-- Fees will normally be waived for PGRs registered on joint doctoral research programmes but should be agreed and clearly specified within the institutional level contract and will include details of fees and stipend and any additional costs associated with participating in the programme. - If applicable, consideration should also be given to funding including studentships / salaries, travel and conference support and accommodation costs etc. paying particular attention to variances in cost of living between the two countries.
+- The PGR dual award fee is negotiable on a case-by-case basis.
+However, as a minimum it is expected that tuition fees paid to the University of Manchester will cover the PGR's time at the University of Manchester. - Fee requirements should be agreed and clearly specified within the institutional level contract and will include details of fees and stipend and any additional costs associated with participating in the programme. - If applicable, consideration should also be given to funding including studentships / salaries, travel and conference support and accommodation costs etc. paying particular attention to variances in cost of living between the two countries.